This article has been updated to reflect emerging trends for 2025.

 3. Industrial Machinery Mechanics

 Industrial machinery mechanics aren’t just seeing skyrocketing job availability.
-They’re also in one of the highest-paying skilled trade jobs in demand, taking home an average of $70K per year.
+They’re also in one of the highest-paying skilled trade jobs in demand.
 The growth of the industrial sector—which brings a huge need for heavy machinery—is keeping these specialized workers employed and companies scrambling to hire.

 Industrial machinery mechanics will play a crucial role in boosting efficiency in warehouses.
 Demand for millwrights, who offer even more technical knowledge for installations and major repairs, is also expected to rise.